DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architectures.md

-- There is NO CENTRAL MONITORING or management of APs
+- There is no central monitoring or management of APs

 ![image](https://github.com/psaumur/CCNA/assets/106411237/57faecbb-36a6-424d-b019-52994a5740db)